 Bee currently lives and works in London.
-Whilst growing up near the bustle of city life, many fragments of her childhood are recalled in contrast.
-Ankles deep in streams, and along rugged coastline in rural South Wales.
-These early moments were the seeds of Bee's deep affinity with the natural world and the relationship that drives the narrative of her personal art practice and work as a freelance artist.
+While growing up near the bustle of city life, many of her childhood memories stand in contrast—ankle-deep in streams and exploring the rugged coastline of rural South Wales.
+These early moments planted the seeds of Bee's deep affinity for the natural world, a connection that continues to shape the narrative of her personal art practice and freelance work.

 Bee’s work explores the intrinsic connection between landscapes and people.
-Shooting predominantly with natural light, Bee is known for bringing softness to her subjects.
-Her approach is sensitive, often working with a controlled palette of muted earth tones, creating delicate imagery.
+Shooting predominantly with natural light, she is known for bringing a soft, ethereal quality to her subjects.
+Her approach is sensitive and considered, often using a controlled palette of muted earth tones to create delicate, atmospheric imagery

-Her early work encompasses a series of self-portraits that capture the transitions between the body's energies and the landscape.
-With the repetition of a ‘foetus’ pose, the work depicts a desire to reconnect with maternal roots in nature, drawing restoration from the natural environment and the soothing sensuous experiences of the seascape.
+Her early work encompasses a series of self-portraits exploring the interplay between the body's energy and the landscape.
+Through the repeated use of a 'fetal' pose, the series expresses a deep longing to reconnect with maternal roots in nature, finding restoration in the natural world and the soothing, sensuous experiences of the seascape.

-Connection is at the core of Bee’s work.
-Immersed in the Raw and the Real, Bee offers private portraiture sessions.
-You can find out more about this side of her work HERE.
+Connection is at the heart of Bee’s work.
+Immersed in the raw and the real, she offers bespoke portraiture sessions.
+You can learn more about this aspect of her work here.

 FEATURES & PUBLICATIONS